demisto/demisto-sdk/README.md

 ## Dev Environment Setup
 We build for python 3.7 and 3.8.
 We use [tox](https://github.com/tox-dev/tox) for managing environments and running unit tests.

+1) Firstly we want your IDE to have an up to date version of the Demisto-SDK code.
-1) Clone the Demisto-SDK repository to your existing Demisto directory.
+To do that clone the Demisto-SDK repository to your existing Demisto directory.
 It is recommended to use SSH when cloning.
-2) Run:
-     ```
-     pip install demisto-sdk.
-     ```
-3) Using the terminal go to the Demisto-SDK repository.
+2) Using the terminal go to the Demisto-SDK repository - we will set up the development environment there.
-4) Install `tox`:
+3) Install `tox`:
     ```
     pip install tox
     ```